HAYASAKA-Ryosuke/checol/README.md

 # Checol

-This tool is designed to analyze Git repository diffs and generate related text responses using the AI model.
-It enables you to get detailed explanations or clarifications on Git changes from AI.
+This tool is designed to analyze Git repository diffs and Prisma schema files, and generate related text responses using the AI model.
+It enables you to get detailed explanations, clarifications, or SQL code based on Git changes or Prisma schema files from the AI.

 ## Prerequisites

 - Python 3.8 or higher
 - Access to a Git local repository
+- Prisma schema file

 ## Installation